r-quantities/errors/README.md

 df <- as.data.frame(x)

 (df$`3x` <- 3*x)
+#> Warning in Ops.errors(3, x): first operand automatically coerced to an
+#> 'errors' object with zero error
 #> errors: 0.3 0.6 0.9 1.2 1.5 ...
 #>  [1]  3  6  9 12 15 18 21 24 27 30

 (df$`x^2` <- x^2)
+#> Warning in Ops.errors(x, 2): second operand automatically coerced to an
+#> 'errors' object with zero error
 #> errors: 0.2 0.8 1.8 3.2 5.0 ...
 #>  [1]   1   4   9  16  25  36  49  64  81 100